flyingcircusio/batou/README.md

 2.0b13 (unreleased)
 -------------------

+- Allow specifying the service_user attribute per host.

+- Bugfixes for file components so that verify() is more robust in predictive runs.

 - Add argument 'predicting' to the `verify()` function signature.
   This argument can be accepted optionally (so we're backwards compatible) and will indicate that we're doing a predictive